aslamsyed/go_mongo_http/README.md

 $ go get gopkg.in/mgo.v2
 $ go get gopkg.in/mgo.v2/bson

-2) Build the script
+2) Build the script:
 $ go build

-4) Run the script
+3) Run the script:
 $ mongo_http

-5)Test the REST endpoints in REST client like Postman Create a new Product
+4) Test the REST endpoints in REST client like Postman Create a new Product
 Method: POST
 URL: http://localhost:8080/product